• PEOPLE

 Yunsuh (Nike) Wee

-Yunsuh (Nike) is a second-year graduate student working at Oklahoma State University working with Dr. Daniel Sznycer + Dr. Krems.
+Yunsuh (Nike) is a third-year graduate student working at Oklahoma State University working with Dr. Daniel Sznycer + Dr. Krems.

 She is interested in issues of (a) value (e.g., how do people come to value things and other people) and (b) social processes surrounding information (e.g., what cognitive architecture regulates how people share information).